RaOnee/RaOnee/README.md

-- 👋 Hi, I’m @RaOnee
+- 👋 Hi, I’m Animesh Gupta.
-- 👀 I’m interested in Web Develpoing
+- 👀 I’m interested in Full Stack Web Development.
 - 🌱 I’m currently pursuing B.E.
-Information Technology
+Information Technology in IET DAVV, INDORE.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ..
+EMAIL-ganimesh455@gmail.com

 <!---
 RaOnee/RaOnee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.